dartdart26/guess-master/README.md

 guess-master is an attempt at using AI for creating a voice and visual conversational tool for children with certain disabilities.

-The main idea is that the guess-master shows DALL-E-generated images to the user and asks them to guess it.
+The main idea is that the guess-master shows DALL-E-generated images to the user and asks them to guess them.
 There is a single object in every image.
 Conversation and choice of object is is handled by a GPT-4 LLM.

 Users interact with guess-master via voice and guess-master responds with voice too.
 Text to speech